This is a repost of my recent article on hackernoon “Self-supervised learning gets us closer to autonomous learning”

 Self-Supervised Reinforcement Learning

 A dog trainer can reward a dog for positive behavior and punish for negative behavior.
 Over time the dog figures out and learns actions it took to get a reward.
 Similarly, in Reinforcement learning, a navigating robot learns how to navigate a course when rewarded for staying on course and punished when it collides with something in the environment.
 In both cases, this reward and punishment feedback reinforces which actions to perform and which to avoid.
-Reinforcement Learning works well in the presence of feedback system for rewards.
-It also requires a comprehensive set of training data and may be impractical in terms of cost of time and the number of iterations required before succeeding.
+Reinforcement Learning works well in the presence of a feedback system for rewards.
+It also requires a comprehensive set of training data and may be impractical when considering the cost, time, and the number of iterations required before succeeding.

-In the absence of rewards based feedback system a dog or a navigating robot may learn on its own by curiously exploring the environment.
-Researchers from BAIR created an “Intrinsic Curiosity Model,” a Self-Supervised Reinforcement Learning system that can work even in the absence of explicit feedback.
+In the absence of rewards-based feedback system, a dog or a navigating robot may learn on its own by curiously exploring the environment.
+Researchers from BAIR² created an “Intrinsic Curiosity Model,” a self-supervised reinforcement learning system that can work even in the absence of explicit feedback.
 It uses curiosity as a natural reward signal to enable the agent to explore its environment and learn skills for use later in its life.
-See Curiosity-driven Exploration by Self-supervised Prediction and this.
+See reseach at: Curiosity-driven Exploration by Self-supervised Prediction and the accompanying writeup.

 Use cases of Self-Supervised Learning

-Using Self-Supervised learning machines are able to predict through natural evolution and consequences of its own actions, similar to how newborns are able to learn incredible amounts of information in their first weeks/months of life by observing and being and curious.
-Self-Supervised Learning has the potential to scale learning to levels required by new use cases including but not limited to use cases in medicine, autonomous driving, robotics, language understanding, and image recognition.
+Using self-supervised learning machines can predict through natural evolution and consequences of its actions, similar to how newborns can learn incredible amounts of information in their first weeks/months of life by observing and being and curious.
+Self-supervised learning has the potential to scale learning to levels required by new use cases including but not limited to use cases in medicine, autonomous driving, robotics, language understanding, and image recognition.

-1: Yann LeCun – Chief AI Scientist for Facebook AI Research (FAIR) and Director AI Research at Facebook, Professor NYU, known for Convolutional Neural Networks. https://www.sciencesetavenir.fr/videos/yann-lecun-explique-lintelligence-artificielle-et-ses-defis-a-venir_kzrzpf
+¹ Yann LeCun — Professor NYU, Chief AI Scientist for Facebook AI Research (FAIR), and Director AI Research at Facebook.
+July 2018: https://www.sciencesetavenir.fr/videos/yann-lecun-explique-lintelligence-artificielle-et-ses-defis-a-venir_kzrzpf